 Root cuttings are another method of propagating Crape Myrtle.
 Root cuttings are best taken in early spring and then propagated in one of two methods, in pots or directly in the ground.

 Once root cuttings have been taken, plant in a pot with potting mix.
 Place the pot in a greenhouse or a location with plenty of sunlight and warmth and keep watered.

 Root cuttings can also be planted in rooting beds* that are filled with compost.
 Cuttings should be planted at a depth of four inches and a minimum of six inches apart.
 It is key to keep the roots well mulched and misted regularly to ensure success.

 Propagation by Cuttings

 One of the most common and perhaps the easiest ways of propagating Crape Myrtles is by cuttings.
 Both hardwood and softwood cuttings can be used for propagation, however, there is a slight difference in the methods used.
 Before taking any cuttings, be sure to clean and sterilize your knife or pruners to prevent any disease or infection contaminating your cuttings.

 Softwood cuttings are best taken in spring or summer, although they can be taken at any time during the year.
 Cuttings should be a minimum of six inches in length and contain three to four nodes.
-It is recommended that the leaves be removed from the cutting with the exception of the last few at the base of the cutting.
+It is recommended that the leaves be removed from the cutting with the exception of the last few at the top of the cutting.
 Using rooting hormone* is not required but it will definitely give your cutting a head start.
 If using rooting hormone, dip the cutting into the hormone then place the cutting into a small pot filled with potting mix.
 Place the pot in a sunny location and keep moist.
 Keeping the cutting from drying out is crucial.
 Softwood cuttings take approx. one month to propagate.